 Scholarships are less common than bursaries.
 They also tend to provide less support.
 But every little bit helps.
 So, don’t be afraid to apply.
 On OurKids.net, we list scholarships offered by private schools in Canada.

-Not all Montessori schools are accredited, but many are.
+Not all Montessori schools are certified, but many are.
 And sometimes this can factor into your decision about which school is the right fit.

-There are many accrediting centres for Montessori schools in Canada, the United States, and elsewhere.
+There are many certifying or accrediting centres for Montessori programs in Canada, the United States, and elsewhere.
 Below, we list of some of the main ones.
 Some of these centres align to some extent with a classic or supplementary approach.

 Canadian Council of Montessori Administrators: The Canadian Council of Montessori Administrators (CCMA) is a Canadian, not-for-profit centre.
 The CCMA “provides a unified voice in negotiations with government and other agencies.”
 It’s an accrediting centre and provides teacher training programs.
 The CCMA is the dominant accrediting centre in Canada.
 There are 91 CCMA-accredited Montessori schools in Canada, most of which are in Ontario.